Fresh water provision for everyone everywhere

 The effects of climate change are becoming more and more visible; sea levels are rising, dry periods are becoming longer, and groundwater levels are falling.

 More than 5 billion people have no access to hygienically pure water.
-Furthermore, remote areas have barely to no access to a fresh water resource.
+Furthermore, remote areas have barely to no access to freshwater resources.

 Our Solution

-Novel water treatment plant unsing freeze desalination of sea and wastewater to generate potable water.
+A novel water treatment plant using freeze desalination of sea- and wastewater to generate potable water.

-The technology allows to built the plant rather small and transportable and is therefore easy-to-use and fast to start-up.
+The technology allows building a plant rather small and transportable and therefore easy-to-use and fast to start up.

-Using renewable energies as electric power source enables one to use the plant self-sufficiently and demand-oriented, for example a 24/7 or on/off operating mode.
+Using renewable energies as an electric power source enables one to use the plant self-sufficiently and demand-oriented, for example, in a 24/7 or on/off operating mode.

-The focus of the plant design is kept on the stability and high quality thus ensuring low-maintenance time and costs and a possibillity for self repair, if necessary.
+The focus of the plant design is kept on stability and high quality, thus ensuring low-maintenance time and costs and a possibility for self-repair, if necessary.

-During operation no chemicals or other additional installations needed avoiding any waste, besides the brine, and consumption material that is hard to obtain.
+During operation, no chemicals or other additional installations are needed, avoiding any waste, besides the brine, and consumption material that is hard to obtain.